-Students will lose 5% per day late past the deadline for all assignments.
+Students are permitted one 24 h penalty-free extension to a deadline for written material over the entire course.
+The course coordinator should be informed 24 h in advance of your intent to take advantage of this option.
+At the Course Coordinator's discretion, subsequent late assignments will incur a 5% per day late past the deadline for all assignments.
 In this case, assignments will NOT be accepted more than 72 hours after the posted deadline and students failing to submit any assignment within this time frame will receive a mark of zero.
+Exceptions to this policy may be granted on a case-by-case basis.